Sh1r0ko11/Chrome-cookie-decryption-V137-/README.md

 6 months from now?
 Maybe, depends on whether Google ships a flag 0x04 or rotates keys.
 Long term: This is a cat-and-mouse game the script is a snapshot of the current state of Chrome's app_bound encryption, not a permanent bypass.

+# Simpel:

+the normal chrome.py works on SOME system (no windows 10/11 Home systems) chrome_exe.py works on EVERY device, and can be compiled into a .exe (for test) the the normal chrome.py **CANT** do that both scripts save the cookies in the same path as the executed script the normal chrome.py **DOESNT** save the cookies in a .json format, the chrome_exe.py saves the extracted cookies **IN** .json format

 # Often asked question:
 Why Python and not C++ or Rust?
 Simple I wanted this to be usable, not just fast.